slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### How memory works?

 <!--
-- it takes huge effort to free yourself from memory. - paulo coelho -->
+> *"It takes an huge effort to free yourself from memory."
+-- Paulo Coelho*
+-->

 It’s harder to forget mistakes, past events and the beginning or the end of something.